double-speak/doublespeak.github.io/_notes_2022/i-have-seen-ikh-hob-gezen.md

   wonder the night has become dear, then.\n \nOne can only cover the bodies, conceal them,\nFor the image still wanders and my heart is not blind.\nLet the barren roads of Poland wail,\nLet the wind cry with blood for all of our kind.\n"
 note:
 abio:
 tbio:
 language: Yiddish
 lang: he
 image: none
 image2: none
+imagecredit:
+imagecredit2:
 translaudio:
 origaudio:
 edition: '2022'
 order: '05'
 layout: notepage